 When we sleep, external stimuli become part of our dreams.
 Our brain has the ability to integrate the ‘interference’ in dreams in order to make us remain in the sleeping state.

 Therefore, there are several factors that influence your dreams and alter your events and experiences in the dream world.
 What are they?

 Have you ever dreamed that your alarm clock was ringing?
 Such a dream can be caused by the sound coming from an alarm, and it shows how the sounds you hear may actually be incorporated into a dream and affect the story we see while we sleep.

 German researchers studied the effect of external scents in dreams.
-They made the participants in REM sleep phase smell either a “good” scent (roses) or a “bad” one (rotten eggs).
+They made the participants in the REM sleep phase smell either a “good” scent (roses) or a “bad” one (rotten eggs).
 Roses had a positive impact on the dreams of the participants, while the eggs didn’t.

-The explanation is that when we sleep in this posture, our genitals come in contact with the bed and therefore there is a subsequent stimulation.
+The explanation is that when we sleep in this posture, our genitals come in contact with the bed and, therefore, there is a subsequent stimulation.
 At the same time, breathing is prevented.